x1angli/pyDDNS/README.md

 6. Click **Browse** to find the program you want to start, and then click **Next**.
 7. Click **Finish**.

-For more details about Task Scheduler, please click [here](http://windows.microsoft.com/en-US/windows/schedule-task#1TC=windows-7).
+For more details about Task Scheduler, please click [here][scheduler].

 ### Cron job in Linux
 Cron job are used to schedule commands to be executed periodically.
 You can setup commands or scripts, which will repeatedly run at a set time.
 Cron is one of the most useful tool in Linux.